Skip to content

 Congratulations!

-You should now be able to invoke xchange directly from any directory.
+You should now be able to invoke xchange commands directly from any directory.